tymyrddin/purple/source/docs/distribution-networks/observable-semantics/access-and-authorisation/access-control-and-key-management.md

 ## Credential compromise detection

-A compromised user credential (a password or certificate that an attacker obtained) would allow the attacker to access systems as the legitimate user.
-The signs of credential compromise are: the user reports not making certain actions that appear in the logs (the user claims they did not log in at 03:00, but the authentication log shows a successful login), or the user reports that their password might be compromised.

-Authentication logs combined with action logs can reveal compromise.
-If the authentication log shows a user logged in at 03:00, and the SCADA action log shows that a relay configuration was changed at 03:10 by that user, but the user claims they did not perform that action, the credential was likely compromised.
-An attacker logged in with the user's stolen credentials and performed unauthorised work.
+The tell of a [compromised credential](../../threat-landscape/procedural-threats/operator-impersonation.md) is a login the account holder disowns.
+Authentication logs read against action logs surface it: if the authentication log shows a user logged in at 03:00 and the SCADA action log shows a relay configuration changed at 03:10 under that user, but the user says they did no such thing, the credential was likely used by someone else.
+What the intruder then did, and how far the access reached, is a security-incident question rather than an operational-forensics one.

-The investigation would then determine: when was the credential compromised (when did the attacker first log in), what actions did the attacker take (what changes were made), and what is the scope of the compromise (were other systems accessed).
-This drives into security breach investigation territory, where the focus shifts from operational forensics to security incident forensics.

 ## Role-based access control and privilege escalation